AsBuiltReport/AsBuiltReport.Veeam.VBR/README.md

 # Veeam VBR As Built Report

-Veeam VBR AD As Built Report is a PowerShell module which works in conjunction with [AsBuiltReport.Core](https://github.com/AsBuiltReport/AsBuiltReport.Core).
+Veeam VBR As Built Report is a PowerShell module which works in conjunction with [AsBuiltReport.Core](https://github.com/AsBuiltReport/AsBuiltReport.Core).

 [AsBuiltReport](https://github.com/AsBuiltReport/AsBuiltReport) is an open-sourced community project which utilises PowerShell to produce as-built documentation in multiple document formats for multiple vendors and technologies.